farezv/farezv.github.io/projects.md

 ---

 Here are some of the 'demo-able' projects I've worked on.
-I have other app ideas (both web and mobile based) that'll hopefully show up here in the near future.
 All code resides on [GitHub](http://github.com/farezv).
+Since I find myself fascinated with music and other hobbies these days, I don't have the time to update/maintain my old projects, but I leave them here just for reference.

 ## [BookFish](http://farezv.github.io/bookfish)